-In order to comply with IR35, contractors need to ensure that both the wording of their contracts as well as the way they work demonstrate that they are genuinely 'in business on their own account', not merely 'disguised employees' (a term used by HMRC).
+To comply with IR35, you need to ensure that both the wording of your contracts as well as the way you work demonstrate that you are genuinely ‘in business on your own account’, not merely a ‘disguised employee’ (a term used by HMRC).

 Contractors caught by IR35 lose the tax benefits of working via limited companies, and it is for that reason that many contractors opt to work through umbrella companies instead.

 Umbrella Companies and IR35

 If you work through an umbrella company, you will be taxed as an employee.
 You will pay income tax and National Insurance Contributions on your income.

-Contractors who are caught by IR35, but work through their own limited companies, are also taxed as normal employees.
-After a 5% deduction from turnover on relevant engagements to meet the costs of running a company, they will be paid a deemed salary, which is subject to the same tax rules as umbrella company employees.
+After a 5% deduction from turnover on relevant engagements to meet the costs of running a company (in some cases), you will be paid a deemed salary, which is subject to the same tax rules as umbrella company employees.

-There are still some benefits to working via a limited company if your are caught by IR35 (such as the savings offered by the Flat Rate VAT Scheme), but they are vastly reduced.
+There are still some benefits to working via a limited company if your are caught by IR35 (such as possible savings offered by the Flat Rate VAT Scheme), but they are vastly reduced.

 Umbrella companies are therefore not magical ‘IR35 solutions’, and they are only ‘IR35 compliant’ in the sense that they tax their employees in the standard way.
 Some umbrella companies, particularly in the past, have used IR35 in their marketing material to somehow imply that they can offer something extra.